US women win 50th straight Olympic game, beat Nigeria 81-72

+SAITAMA, Japan (AP) — The U.S. women won, as usual.
+It just wasn’t in the dominant fashion that the Americans are accustomed to.

-SAITAMA, Japan (AP) — A’ja Wilson had 19 points and 13 rebounds in her Olympic debut to help the U.S. beat Nigeria 81-72 on Tuesday in the opener for both teams.
+The winning streak for the world’s top-ranked team is now 50 games and counting in Olympic competition.
+A’ja Wilson scored 19 points and grabbed 13 rebounds in her debut as the Americans beat Nigeria 81-72 on Tuesday in the opener for both teams.

-The win was the Americans’ 50th consecutive victory in the Olympics dating back to a loss in the semifinals of the 1992 Barcelona Games.
+It was the first time that a team had come within single digits of the U.S. since a four-point win over Russia in the semifinals of 2004 Athens Games.

+Sue Bird has been a part of the past five Olympics and wasn’t too concerned by the final margin.

+“You’re talking about some of the greatest Olympic teams of all-time,” she said of the previous ones that won by double-digits.
+“I don’t know how many teams would beat that Rio team, the London team or the Beijing team.
+This team is still figuring it out.
+We’ll get there.”

+The U.S. came to Tokyo coming off two rare exhibition losses in Las Vegas earlier this month.
+The Americans also beat Nigeria by 31 points in that game.

 Diana Taurasi, who was playing in her first game in nearly a month after suffering a hip injury, has competed in the last 33 of those victories to set a record for most games in the Olympics.
 She showed no ill-effects from the injury that sidelined her for the team’s three exhibition games in Las Vegas two weeks ago.
-While she sat out, the U.S. suffered two rare losses; one to a WNBA All-Star team and the other Australia.
-Taurasi finished with 10 points, all coming in the first half.

-She injured her hip during practice with the Phoenix Mercury in early July.
+“It was a nice to get out there and compete a little bit with the group,” said Taurasi, who injured her hip in early July.
+“Yeah, I felt pretty good hopefully it keeps getting better day by day.
+As a group I think we did some good things today, some things we have to work on.
+I think overall it was a pretty good match by us.”

 With a roster full of former U.S. college players, Nigeria wasn’t intimidated by the Americans.
 The African country jumped out to an 8-1 lead as the U.S. missed its first four shots and committed four turnovers.
 The Nigerians were up 20-17 after one quarter and extended the lead to 25-20 before the U.S. took over.

 The Americans scored 23 straight points, the first four by Wilson — one of six newcomers on the U.S. roster.

+“It felt good to get in the flow of things out there,” Wilson said.
+“I was definitely nervous, but then had that moment when I was like I’m supposed to be here.”

 Breanna Stewart scored seven points during the game-changing burst.
 The U.S. led 44-32 at the half as Nigeria regrouped to score seven of the final eight points of the second quarter.

 The U.S. extended the lead to 70-50 at the end of the third quarter on a buzzer-beating 3-pointer by Jewell Loyd.
 The Americans led 75-55 before Nigeria scored 12 straight points to cut it to eight with 3:19 left.